mcameriere/android-todo-list/README.md

 ## Annotate the id with PrimaryKey(autoGenerate = true)

-## Annotate the 1 parameters constructor with @Ignore
+## Annotate the 1 parameter constructor with @Ignore

 ## Create interface TaskDao